 Cogeneration and trigeneration offer a range of benefits for organisations across many sectors, assess the suitability of your site with our free Feasibility Study and Energy Review

 CHP systems can be installed in both existing and newly-built facilities

 By flexing CHP generated power, businesses can draw on grid power when it is cheapest and to use their self-generated power at peak times

 Edina can provide flexible CHP finance options to suit your requirements, including low cost power purchase contracts and energy service agreements

 Effective servicing and maintenance are essential to ensure high availability and efficiency of CHP systems, helping to maximise cost and carbon benefits

-Natural gas is typically the main fuel used with a CHP plant, however, alternative fuel sources such as renewable biogas from anaerobic digestion and non-conventional gases are also used within cogen applications.
+Natural gas is typically the main fuel source used within a CHP plant, however, alternative fuels such as renewable biogas from anaerobic digestion and non-conventional gases are also used within cogen applications.